mkonicek/coding-time/content/blog/tech-lead-guide/index.md

 #### You need a high-level roadmap

-Here is what I did at first, in an attempt to be organized.
-I created tasks that covered the steps for the next four weeks or so.
+Here is how I started and quickly messed up.
+Don't get me wrong, I tried to be organized.
+I created tasks that covered the steps for the next few weeks.
 I set up dependencies between tasks.
 I had a vision in my head.
-The other engineers, however, did not share the context I built.
-It was hard to see my overall vision by looking at those tasks alone.
+My teammates, however, did not have all the context.
+From the tasks alone, it was difficult to understand how everything fit together.

 My first mistake was that I didn't write a **basic high-level document that outlined the main decisions and steps** in the project.

-It didn't occur to me back then we needed that document.
+It didn't occur to me back then we needed the document.
 Everyone was working on their bit and making progress but I became increasingly unsure whether we were working towards a coherent product.
 After a while, I could tell one of the engineers was becoming unhappy.
-He didn't say why and it didn’t occur to me to set up a 1:1 chat and listen.
+He didn't say why.
+It didn’t occur to me to set up a 1:1 chat and listen.
 I thought the people aspect of the job was difficult.

 Eventually, the engineer told my engineering manager he wanted to see the project organized better.
-My manager got both of us into a room.
+My manager set up a meeting for the three of us.
 I started and said “Look, I know I’m probably messing up here.
 I’m trying to help us ship this project together.
 What can I do better?”
-After that he opened up and simply said he’d like to have a better picture of how everything fit together.
+After that my teammate opened up and simply said he’d like to have a better picture of how everything fit together.
 The conversation was surprisingly easy.

-Looking back at this story, it's hard for me to believe I struggled with something so simple.
-Something that could be resolved with a short chat.
+Looking back at this story, it is hard to believe I struggled with something so simple.
+Something that got resolved with a short chat.
 But I did struggle, and it was a part of the learning process.

 I went back to my desk and wrote a one-page **Roadmap** that had a few high-level milestones in it.
 I sent this to my colleague and asked what he thought.
 He simply said “This is very good, thanks.”

 This is a perfect example of something I’ve heard many times since: _Most conflicts at work happen because of a misunderstanding.
 To resolve them, you just need to talk._

 Here is what the Roadmap looked like.
 Some task management systems let you create Milestones, Epics and whatnot.
-But there is nothing simpler and easier to understand than a document like this:
+There is nothing simpler to understand than a document like this:

-- Milestone 1: Move all the framework code to a standalone folder.
+- Milestone 1: Move all the framework code into a standalone folder.
-- Milestone 2: Make sure the code builds from that standalone folder.
+- Milestone 2: Make sure the code builds from the standalone folder.
 - Milestone 3: Set up continuous syncing to GitHub.
 Make sure we can import pull requests.
-- Milestone 4: The open source CLI creates the iOS and Android apps, ready to go.
+- Milestone 4: The open source CLI creates iOS and Android apps.
 - Milestone 5: Update public docs and sample apps.
 - Milestone 6: Open source more Android modules.
 - One week before launch: Feature freeze.
 - On the launch day: Publish to npm.
 Merge code from the private repo into the public React Native repo.

-Each of the milestones had one paragraph explaining a bit of detail and links to a few important tasks.
+Each of the milestones had one paragraph explanation and links to a few important tasks.

 It was mind-blowing to me how much of a difference this simple Roadmap document made.
 The basic outline of the project was now clear to everyone.